paranerd/zend/README.md

         ],
     ]
     ```
-- The src/Service/AuthManager.php -> filterAccess() uses this info to determine if a visitor is allowed to open the page
-- It is passed a controller-name as well as an action-name
+- Procedure
+    - `onBootstrap()` calls `onDispatch()`
+	- `onDispatch()` extracts controller-name and action-name and calls `src/Service/AuthManager.php` -> `filterAccess()`
-- With these it loops over all the entries of the given controller and looks for the action-name (or an "*" matching all pages) and the corresponding "allow"-value
+    - `filterAccess()` loops over all the entries of the given controller and looks for the action-name (or an "*" matching all pages) and the corresponding "allow"-value
     - In "restrictive"-mode any action that is not in there is considered to require authentication (locked down unless stated otherwise)
     - In "permissive"-mode an action is open unless stated otherwise

-#### General
-- The src/Service/AuthenticationServiceFactory.php apparently overrides the default AuthenticationService to set the src/Service/AuthAdapter.php as the adapter
-- The src/Service/Factory/AuthManagerFactory.php passes an AuthenticationService-Instance to the AuthManager
-- That way the AuthManager can access the AuthAdapter

-#### Logging in
-- On POST the loginAction() in the AuthController calls the src/Service/AuthManager.php -> login()
-- This in turn calls the src/Service/AuthAdapter.php -> authenticate()
-- The authenticate() queries the database for the email, and if found,  verifies the password
+	- if `filterAccess()` returns false, `onDispatch()` redirects to 'login' (and includes the URL the user was denied access to as 'redirectUrl', so we can redirect to it after successful login)